 Snaqies Overview

 Can’t remember which food places you’ve tried?
-Or want to be honest without negatively impacting local businesses?
-Try Snaqies!
-Capturing your food adventures in a quick snap.
-Keep all your dining memories in one place!
+Which place offered you the best experiences and which ones offered the worst?
+Capture your food journey in a quick snap and keep all your dining memories in one place!

 PROBLEM STATEMENT